PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 45 to 43.

+## Characterize the layout-pass-set-2 QLinear/layout-recovery prefix

+The refreshed 43-result inventory selects the first two observations of layout pass set 2: QLinear/Mean/Concat recovery followed immediately by the base layout-recovery prefix.
+They are contiguous inside the existing layout-Transpose guard and share the exact callback-bearing `LayoutRecoveryContext`.
+The pass-set-2 progress description remains the immediate predecessor, while pre-add/mean/attention recovery remains the immediate successor.

+The new characterization reuses the already authoritative five-slot QLinear and nineteen-slot layout-prefix schemas instead of duplicating another large schema block.
+It fixes exact child order, shared pass-context and callback identities, observation-only status, zero-argument compatibility wrapper routes, the progress argument, and the independent downstream recovery paths.

+Production remains unchanged pending one two-child context owner.
+Focused and reference-based affected sequential validation report `4 passed, 1 xfailed` and `390 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner module.
+Ruff, bytecode compilation, and whitespace checks pass.
+The inventory remains 43 and the phase-result store remains exactly 128 IDs and 128 owners.